wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 <a target="_blank" href="https://cloudacademy.com/learning-paths/certified-kubernetes-application-developer-ckad-exam-preparation-451/">CloudAcademy.com has a 11-hour "Learning Path"</a> August 27th, 2019 by Logan Rakai.
 Its lab enables you to skip all the install hassle. includes a Challenge and Cert Prep. off <a target="_blank" href="https://github.com/cloudacademy/intro-to-k8s">https://github.com/cloudacademy/intro-to-k8s</a>

+The most thorough:<br />
-<a target="_blank" href="https://www.udemy.com/course/certified-kubernetes-application-developer/">Udemy.com has "Kubernetes Certified Application Developer (CKAD) with Tests"</a> updated 09/2020 has 9.5 hours of video.
+<a target="_blank" href="https://www.udemy.com/course/certified-kubernetes-application-developer/">Udemy.com has a CKAD course with Tests</a> updated 09/2020 with 9.5 hours of video.

-<a target="_blank" href="https://acloud.guru/learn/d068441f-75b4-4fe8-a7a6-df9153f24a35">ACloud.guru CKAD course</a> by William Boyd has 3.5 hours of video organized according to the exam domains, 13 hands-on labs, and 3 practice exams.
+<a target="_blank" href="https://acloud.guru/learn/d068441f-75b4-4fe8-a7a6-df9153f24a35">ACloud.guru CKAD course</a> by <a target="_blank" href="https://www.linkedin.com/in/wilb/">William Boyd</a> has 3.5 hours of video organized according to <a href="#ExamDomains">exam domains</a>, 13 hands-on labs, and 3 practice exams based on v1.13.

-Others:
+Others on CKAD:

+* <a name="[1]">[1]</a> <a target="_blank" href="https://www.youtube.com/watch?v=uzxSZqSqiLk&list=PLleCw-vqe90DzAwG6Z_f9GARu-y6HbHXf">Alta3 Research's Playlist</a> includes <a target="_blank" href="https://www.youtube.com/watch?v=5cgpFWVD8ds">VIDEO [11:02] : How to CRUSH the CKAD Exam!</a> Jul 27, 2020 shows sample quetions and suggestions to each of 19 objectives.

+* <a target="_blank" href="https://www.youtube.com/watch?v=qA4dNATs5nE">VIDEO: How to pass the Certified Kubernetes Application Developer (CKAD) exam</a> by Santiago Alejandro Agüero
+* <a target="_blank" href="https://www.youtube.com/watch?v=dIBX8TQJxW8">CKAD Certification Exam Tips</a> by Cloud and Beyond

-* <a target="_blank" href="https://medium.com/@krystiannowaczyk/how-i-passed-the-cka-certified-kubernetes-administrator-exam-f94b11566528">"How I passed the CKA (Certified Kubernetes Administrator) Exam"</a> by Krystian Nowaczyk (who maintains <a target="_blank" href="https://github.com/ramitsurana/awesome-kubernetes">github.com/ramitsurana/awesome-kubernetes</a>) provides a list of resources he used.
+* <a target="_blank" href="https://medium.com/@krystiannowaczyk/how-i-passed-the-cka-certified-kubernetes-administrator-exam-f94b11566528">"How I passed the CKA Exam"</a> by Krystian Nowaczyk (who maintains <a target="_blank" href="https://github.com/ramitsurana/awesome-kubernetes">github.com/ramitsurana/awesome-kubernetes</a>) provides a list of resources he used.

+Others on CKA:

 * <a target="_blank" href="https://medium.com/@writetomiglani/how-to-ace-the-certified-kubernetes-administrator-exam-in-7-days-e4603ac40746">"How to ace the CKA exam in 7 days</a> is click-bait?
 * <a target="_blank" href="https://medium.com/@writetomiglani/how-to-ace-the-certified-kubernetes-administrator-exam-in-7-days-e4603ac40746">how-to-ace-the-certified-kubernetes-administrator-exam-in-7-days</a>
 * <a target="_blank" href="https://www.linkedin.com/learning/certified-kubernetes-application-developer-ckad-cert-prep-exam-tips?u=26886050">Certified Kubernetes Application Developer (CKAD) Cert Prep: Exam Tips</a> by Benjamin Muschko

 <a name="#k8s_clouds"></a>